 As you learned in the previous post, the FTC wants website disclosures to be clear and conspicuous.
 The FTC also wants disclosures to be read at the same time as the claims they qualify.
 There are other guidelines that website operators must follow when using disclosures to qualify some claim made on the website.
+Any disclosures that fail to meet these requirements are illegal.
+What are the other requirements that website operators must follow when using website disclosures?

 Proximity and Placement

-Disclosures relating to cost, safety and health or other disclosures material to the customer’s purchase are integral to the underlying claim.
+Disclosures relating to cost, safety, and health or other disclosures material to the customer’s purchase are integral to the underlying claim.
 Basically, if the disclosure would influence the customer’s decision to purchase, the disclosure is integral to the claim and should be in close proximity. (i.e. penalties upon cancellation of a membership or side effects of an “energy boosting” herbal supplement).

 Often, disclosures consist of a word or phrase that may be easily incorporated into the text, along with the claim.
 These are known as “in-line” disclosures.
-For example, “imitation pearls,” “imitation Rolex watch” or “replica jersey.
+For example, “imitation pearls,” “imitation Rolex watch” or “replica jersey.”
 These are the best types of disclosures since they are always read in conjunction with the claim.

 Lengthy or Complex Disclosures

-Rule #1: Your viewers should not have to scroll down to the bottom of the screen to find the disclosure.
+Rule #1: Your viewers should not have to scroll down to the bottom of the screen to understand the importance of the disclosure.
 The FTC wants you to use text or visual cues to encourage consumers to scroll.
 For example, “Please read important information below!”
 Statements that are general and do not stress the importance of the information should be avoided.
 “See details below” is too vague and generic.
 Simply placing a scroll bar on the side of the screen is not an effective visual cue, according to the FTC.

 Rule #2: You should consider how the Web page will be displayed by all web browsers.
 Also, you should avoid webpage formats that discourage scrolling.